magento/knowledge-base/src/troubleshooting/general/security-scan-tool-troubleshooting-guide.md

 labels: Adobe Commerce,cloud infrastructure,Security Scan Tool,error,report,admin,troubleshooting,Magento,on-premises
 ---

-Learn how to troubleshoot the various Adobe Commerce Security Scan Tool issues.
+Learn how to troubleshoot the various issues with the  Security Scan tool for Adobe Commerce and Magento Open Source.

 ## Issue: Unable to Submit the site